Deforming ${\rm AdS}_3\times S^3\times T^4$ in Type IIB Supergravity: Warping and

 $\varpi$ being a constant parameter.
 The isometry group breaks to the ${\rm SL}(2,\mathbb{R})\times {\rm U}(1)$ and ${\rm SU}(2)\times {\rm U}(1)$ subgroups of the isometry groups of ${\rm AdS}_3$ and $\mathrm{S}^3$, respectively, commuting with the Killing vector chosen for the deformation.
 The Ricci tensor of the deformed geometry has the characteristic form:

 In the undeformed limit $\varpi\rightarrow 0$, $b(\varpi)\rightarrow 0$ and $a(\varpi)\rightarrow -2/\ell^2$.
 Spaces of this kind are called \emph{K-contact}, \emph{$\eta$-Einstein} spaces.
 An equivalent way of performing this warping is to write the original metrics as Hopf fibrations and to rescale the metric along the fibre.
-Since $\dd {\bf A}\wedge {\bf A}=\pm m\,\star_3{\bf A}\wedge {\bf A}\neq 0$, ${\bf A}$ will be referred to as a \emph{contact 1-form}, as it defines a \emph{contact structure} on the corresponding three-dimensional space.
 While there is just one way of warping $S^3$, as $A_\upalpha$ on it can only be spacelike, there are three inequivalent ways of warping ${\rm AdS}_3$, depending on whether $A_\upalpha$ on ${\rm AdS}_3$ is timelike (\emph{timelike warped space}, denoted by WAdS$_3^-$), spacelike (\emph{spacelike warped space} WAdS$_3^+$) or null (\emph{lightlike warped space} WAdS$_3^0$).
 The null warped space WAdS$_3^0$ coincides with the three-dimensional Schroedinger space ${\rm Sch}_3^{(n=2)}$ with dynamical exponent $n=2$ \cite{Bobev:2011qx}.\footnote{See \cite{Son:2008ye} for an application fo this background to nonrelativistic holography, and \cite{Anninos:2010pm} for a study of the perturbative stability of black holes on these spaces within TMG.} In this case, the absolute value of the warping parameter can be reabsorbed in a coordinate redefinition, so that $\varpi$ is an on/off parameter.
+Since, with the exception of ${\rm WAdS}_3^0$, $\dd {\bf A}\wedge {\bf A}=\pm m\,\star_3{\bf A}\wedge {\bf A}\neq 0$, ${\bf A}$ defines a \emph{contact structure} on the corresponding three-dimensional space.
+Therefore, with a misuse of language, $ {\bf A}$ will always be referred to as a \emph{contact 1-form}, although, strictly speaking, on ${\rm WAdS}_3^0$ it is not.